 - virtual private network (vpn)

-IT staff and University employees are responsible for working with networking services, data owners and service directors on establishing the appropriate network access controls.
-IT staff and University employees may not change the fundamental security profile of the service provided (e.g., by adding a wireless access point on a PCI-DSS designated network jack).
+Technical staff and University employees are responsible for working with networking services, data owners. data custodians, and service owners on establishing the appropriate network access controls.
+Technical staff and University employees may not change the fundamental security profile of the service provided (e.g., by adding a wireless access point on a network jack).

-Users, data owners and service directors are responsible for working with IT staff to properly use the network access in the roles they perform.
+Users, data owners, data custodians, and service owners are responsible for working with Technical staff to properly use the network access in the roles they perform.
 Users, data owners and service directors may not escalate privilege without authorization, misrepresent authority, or deliberately interfere with the operation of the University network in ways that are contrary to the core mission of the University.